D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ```
 5. In your browser go to http://0.0.0.0:8080/ , provide a claim with recognizable named entities, and the pipeline will run as depicted in the diagram above.
 Entities will be parsed, documents (Wikipedia pages) will be retrieved in English, Romanian and Portuguese, summaries tokenized into sentences and scored by the sentence selector, top 5 sentences will be provided to fact verifier and final prediction aggregated.

-6. To score other files on CPU, one can run the same docker container.
-The dataset to score can be provided in that mapped data/data_dir and predictions will be in the mapped out_dir_rte (refined_preds.jsonl).
 ```
 docker run -it --rm --ipc=host -p 8080:8080 -v /Users/denisaroberts/workspace/multilingual_nli_ECIR2021/data/fever:/mfactcheck/data -v /Users/denisaroberts/workspace/multilingual_nli_ECIR2021/out_dir_sent:/mfactcheck/out_dir_sent -v /Users/denisaroberts/workspace/multilingual_nli_ECIR2021/out_dir_rte:/mfactcheck/out_dir_rte multi_api:latest bash